dreamportdev/Osdev-Notes/07_VirtualFileSystem/01_README.md

 Before proceeding is useful to recap some basic file system concepts.

 The main purpose of a file system is to store data and make it easily accessible on a human readable way.
 What a file system does is organize how the data is stored, how they are represented on the disk, and provide functionalities to access, create, update and delete them.
-More advanced FS can also provide some kind of recovery mechanism (aka `journaling`) but we are not going to cover it because it's out of the scope of this guide.
+More advanced FS can also provide some kind of recovery mechanism (aka `journaling`), permissions,  but we are not going to cover them because it's out of the scope of this guide.

 Any operating system usually implements it's own FS version, and like many other OS topics, there are different types available that try to solve specific issues, or optimize certain type of operations.